 There are many cases of people who were on death row who were later exonerated of their crimes due to DNA testing, new evidence, or witnesses and accomplices coming forward to set the record straight.
 Organizations like The Innocence Project work tirelessly to help free people who are on death row for crimes they did not commit.

 Methods of Execution

 Another compelling argument is the idea that all forms of government execution are very painful.
-The electric chair is one of the more gruesome execution methods, since the practice consists of sending electricity into a person's body until they die, which could take mere seconds or agonizing minutes.
-It has been known throughout history to malfunction on occasion, and leave the prisoner in a half-dead state of agony.
+The electric chair is one of the more gruesome execution methods since the practice consists of sending electricity into a person's body until they die, which could take mere seconds or agonizing minutes.
+It has been known throughout history to malfunction on occasion and leave the prisoner in a half-dead state of agony.

-Lethal injection, which is usually considered the most humane method of execution, is a series of shots into a person's bloodstream that initially paralyze then euthanize the sentenced individual.
+Lethal injection, which is usually considered the most humane method of execution, is a series of shots into a person's bloodstream that initially paralyze and then euthanize the sentenced individual.
 The first injection renders the convict unconscious, the second paralyzes the nervous system, and the third is an injection of potassium chloride which stops the heart.
-Many people argue that there can be no "humane" method of execution, since all methods, including lethal injection, could inflict serious pain on the individual, particularly if done wrong.
+Many people argue that there can be no "humane" method of execution since all methods, including lethal injection, could inflict serious pain on the individual, particularly if done wrong.

 The Current Standing of Capital Punishment

 Globally, the U.S. is one of only five industrialized nations to still use the death penalty as a criminal punishment, with an almost equal rate of executions as the other nations, Singapore, Taiwan, Japan, and South Korea.
 Many other nations, particularly those in Europe, abolished the death penalty as a method of punishment as early as the mid-20th century.